We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 There are a lot of reports of it off-gassing dangerous chemicals into the air or your food when heated too high and health concerns surrounding PFOA.

-All of which has frightened consumers into looking into alternative options, such as ceramic.
+All of which have frightened consumers into looking into alternative options, such as ceramic.

 Let’s address the merits of these concerns now.